Access Helpful Resources

 Advancing the Profession Through Advocacy

 We use the strength of our community to advance the nursing profession and work with other organizations in coalition, lending our voice to advance nurses’ priorities.
-For this reason, we continue to advocate for action to address the personal protective equipment (PPE) shortage.

 Nurse Well-Being and Recognition Fund